 Caring for hostas after planting

 Watering can be reduced somewhat after the plants become established, but they will always need regular watering to thrive during extended droughts.
-Hostas are native to an area with high rainfall that is not common in many of the climates where they are cultivated as garden ornamental.
+Hostas are native to an area with high rainfall that is uncommon in many climates where they are cultivated as garden ornamental.